Linezed/terminal/CONTRIBUTING.md

 All features and changes should be documented to help users understand how to use them.
 Please update the documentation in the `docs` directory as needed to reflect your changes.

+We use VitePress for our documentation site.
+The main entry point for the documentation is the `docs/index.md` file.

 To write a new documentation page, create a new Markdown file, you have to create a new folder in the `docs/contents` directory and add an `index.md` and a `title.txt` file inside it.